Beirym/Greeting-By-Time/README.md

 # Libraries

-The list of libraries that were used to run the parser
+The list of libraries that were used to run the greeting generation

     datetime
     translated